blairt001/Products/README.md

 # Products
-This is a simple laravel application to display products details
+This is a simple laravel application to display store and retrieve products It also allows you to edit and delete a specific product

 ![Products](https://github.com/blairt001/Products/blob/develop/products.png)